artiap/freeautovpn/README.md

 # If you run it for first time run the ./vpnscript.sh

 # If you want to make autovpn connection without password update run the ./autovpn
+# (this is only after of the first run  ./vpnscript.sh)

 # (For auto-update the passwords) Every time you want to run again the script ./vpnscript.sh run first the cleaning script ./vpn-clear-all.sh